-[LUM#4] An open web
+[LUM#4] An Open Web

 Although the internet is an essential tool in our daily lives, it remains largely inaccessible to the visually impaired.
 To break down these barriers, Yoann Bonavero is turning to artificial intelligence.
-Helping the visually impaired access the internet: this is the focus of Yoann Bonavero’s dissertation, which he defended in November 2015.
+Helping the visually impaired access the internet: that is the focus of Yoann Bonavero’s dissertation, which he defended in November 2015.

 Vitale Canvas